 Section 10A (Conviction With No Further Penalty)

-When dealing with a person who has been found guilty of an offence, a sentencing court may record a conviction without imposing any further penalty.
-This power is found in section 10A of the Crimes (Sentencing Procedure) Act 1999 (NSW).
+When a New South Wales court is dealing with a person who has been found guilty of an offence, it may record a conviction without imposing any further penalty.
+This power is found in section 10A of the Crimes (Sentencing Procedure) Act 1999.

 Section 10A was inserted into the Crimes (Sentencing Procedure) Act in 2006 to provide an appropriate sentencing power in circumstances where a court considers a non-conviction conditional release order or dismissal is inappropriate considering the circumstances of the offence but no further penalty is necessary.